Tuttotorna/OMNIA/README.md

 drift_score

-and converts that profile into a bounded gate layer:
+It then maps that profile into a bounded gate layer:

 GO